Notice of Privacy Practices

 Teresian House 5 Notice of Privacy Notice resident medical records and billing records, but generally this does not include psychotherapy notes.
 You must submit your request in writing to us in order to inspect and/or obtain a copy of your identifiable health information.
 We will respond to your request for inspection of records within 10 days.
 We ordinarily will respond to a request for copies within 30 days if the information is located within our facility and within 60 days if it is located off-site at another facility.
 We may charge a fee for the costs of copying, mailing, labor and supplies associated with your request.
 We may deny your request to inspect and/or copy your records in certain limited circumstances; however, you may request a review of our denial.
 4.Electronic Format.
 You have the right to receive your health information in electronic format.
 5.Amendment.
 You may ask us to amend your health information if you believe it to be incorrect or incomplete, and you may request an amendment for as long as the information is kept by or for us.
 To request an amendment, your request must be made in and submitted to us in writing.
 You must provide us with a reason that supports your request for amendment.
 We will deny your request if you fail to submit your request (and the reason supporting your request) in writing.
 Also, we may deny your request if you ask us to amend information that is: (a) accurate and correct; (b) not part of the identifiable health information kept by or for us; (c) not part of the identifiable health information which you would be permitted to inspect and copy; (d) not created by us, unless the individual or entity that created the information is not available to amend the information.
 If your request to amend is denied, you will have the right to have certain information related to your requested amendment included in your records.
 There rights will be explained to you in the written denial notice.
 6.Accounting of Disclosures.
 All of our residents have the right to request an "accounting of disclosures."
 An "accounting of disclosures" is a list of certain disclosures we have made of your identifiable health information.
 In order to obtain an accounting of disclosures, you must submit your request in writing to our office.
 All requests for an "accounting of disclosures" must state a time period which may not be longer than six years and cannot include dates before April 14, 2003.
 The first accounting you request within a 12 month period will be provided free of charge, but you may be charged for the cost of providing additional accountings.
 We will notify you of the cost involved and you may choose to withdraw or modify your request at that time.
 7.Sale of Health Information.
 We may not sell your health information without your specific authorization.
 However, we may disclosure health information for public health purposes, for treatment and payment for health care, for the sale, transfer, merger, or consolidation of all or part of our business and for related due diligence.
 We may also provide health information to a business associate in connection with the business associate's performance of activities for us, to a resident or beneficiary upon request, and as required by law.
 8.Use of Health Information for Marketing Purposes.
 We must obtain authorization to use or disclose your health information for marketing purposes if we receive financial remuneration from a third party whose product or service is being promoted.
 9.Fundraising.
 We may use limited health information, including department of service information, identity of the treating physician, and health insurance status as part of our

 Teresian House 6 Notice of Privacy Notice fundraising efforts.
 You may request to opt out of receiving future fundraising communications.
 10.Psychotherapy Notes.
 Most uses and disclosures of your psychotherapy notes, if we maintain or record such notes, will only be made after we obtain authorization from you.11.Right to a Paper Copy of this Notice.
 You are entitled to receive a paper copy of our Notice of Privacy Practices.
 You may ask us to give you a copy of this notice at any time.
 To obtain a paper copy of this notice, contact our office.
 12.Right to File a Complaint.
 If you believe your privacy rights have been violated, you may file a complaint with us or with the Department of Health and Human Services Office of Civil Rights.
 All complaints must be in writing.
 To file a complaint with us, please contact the Corporate Compliance Department, [insert address].
 You will not be penalized for filing a complaint.13.Right to Provide an Authorization for Other Uses and Disclosures.
 We will obtain your written authorization for uses and disclosures that are not identified by this notice or permitted by applicable law.
 Any authorization you provide to us regarding the use and disclosure of your identifiable health information may be revoked at any time in writing.
 After you revoke your authorization, we will no longer use or disclose your identifiable health information for the reasons described in the authorization.
 Please note that we are unable to take back any disclosures we have already made with your permission, and we are required to retain records of your care.
 14.Notification of Breach.
 If your health information has been compromised, we must notify you within sixty (60) days of the breach.
 Any other uses and disclosures of your health information not described in this Notice of Privacy Practices will be made only with appropriate authorization.
 We reserve the right to change the terms of this Notice and to make the new Notice provisions effective for all protected health information that we maintain.
-If you feel that someone has been given access to your medical information without appropriate authorization, or if you have any questions about this Notice of Privacy Practices, please call the Compliance Officer, Betty Dunleavy at 718-304-1811 or the Corporate Compliance hotline at 855-268-0838.
+If you feel that someone has been given access to your medical information without appropriate authorization, or if you have any questions about this Notice of Privacy Practices, please call the Corporate Compliance hotline at 855-268-0838.